rich-context-competition/rich-context-book-2019/10-Simple_Extraction_for_Social_Science_Publications-Singapore/10-Simple_Extraction_for_Social_Science_Publications-Singapore.md

 Apart from F1 score on 5-fold cross validation, we have no good way to evaluate research method and research field identification without ground truth label.
 Our methods are unable to automatically extract and recognize new datasets, research methods, and fields.
 An extension to automatically handle such cases using advance Natural Language Processing (NLP) approach is a promising direction.

+Our model did not perform well in test set, and unable to advance to the second phase.
 From this competition, we have learned that lacks of labelled training data is a huge challenge, and it directs us to other external resources (i.e., SAGE Knowledge) as proxy for our label.
+We are also interested in exploring more advanced information extraction approaches on the RCC datasets.
 Another challenge is data sparsity.
 Although we see many paper listed in bibliography, lacks of access to these publication make us difficult to exploit citation network.

-Unfortunately, our model did not advance to the second phase.
-We are interested in exploring more advanced information extraction methods on the RCC datasets, and we hope that the organizer will release the RCC datasets for future research.

 ### 7. Acknowledgments